GeoscienceAustralia/hiperseis/seismic/xcorqc/Readme.md

 setup uses the python user space (`--user` option of `pip`), but not virtual environments for the sake of simplicity.
 This is may not be the only solution, but it is currently the only known working solution.

+On Raijin, we need to use Python 2.7.13 since earlier versions don't work properly with MPI.
+Also, the numpy and scipy libraries are custom built for maximum performance on the host hardware.
+Due to the multiplicity of Python and library versions that are possible, for maintainability only limited combinations are supported, typically only one version of numpy and scipy per Python version.

+In future new configurations will be developed to support Python >= 3.5.

 ### Setup process

   1. `module purge` is highly recommended if you have modules loaded, only known to be not